 David is married with six children and resides in Spanish Fork.
 As a family, they enjoy camping (travel trailer style) and ATV riding.
 They are active in their church and presently serve as Cub Scout leaders in their neighborhood.
 He has no problem admitting that he is a “Den Mother”.

 Promotes school pride among employees, especially staff, through activities, communication, and spirit building.
-Coordinates with students, faculty, departments, and administration to promote and enhance employee attendance at athletics, the arts, and other university sponsored events. provides leadership and support to the University Wolverine Pride Committee.
+Coordinates with students, faculty, departments, and administration to promote and enhance employee attendance at athletics, the arts, and other university sponsored events, provides leadership and support to the University Wolverine Pride Committee.
 Chairs the University Wolverine Price Executive Committee.
+To stay up to speed on current Wolverine Pride events, take the pledge at wolverinepride.uvu.edu

-Jim works at UVU in the Automation group in IT.
-He has worked in the IT industry for over 15 years and also brings substantial experience in personnel management, sales, training & project management.
-He has been at UVU for about 7 years - 3+ years just before Y2K and 3+ years currently.
-For PACE he served as a senator, serves on the Communication committee, chaired an athletics committee, and is currently chairing the wolverine pride committee.
+Jim works at UVU as the Director of IT Infrastructure Operations.
+He has worked in the IT industry for many years and also brings substantial experience in personnel management, sales/marketing, training & project management.
+He has been at UVU for over 8 years.
+For PACE he has served as a Finance and Administration Senator, served on the Communication committee, chaired an Athletics committee, and is currently chairing the Wolverine Pride Committee.

 Jim is originally from Springville but now lives in Orem.
-He and his wife Krysti have four daughters (two of which are married), and a ten year old son.
-At UVU he has studied Electronic Engineering, Aviation, and Tech Management.
+He and his wife Krysti have four daughters (two of which are married), and an 11 year old son.
+At UVU he has studied Electronics Engineering, Aviation, and Tech Management.
 Hobbies include building stuff, good movies and afternoon rides on a noisy bike with a large motor.
-Favorite Quote, “It better be a pretty good meeting to be better than no meeting at all, or food is provided”.
+Favorite Quote, "It better be a pretty good meeting to be better than no meeting at all, or food is provided".